-Admission to the undergraduate program in the Faculty of Engineering is normally restricted to the first year.
-However, in exceptional cases, and with the approval of the Admissions Committee, students transferring from other accredited institutions may be considered for admission on an individual basis provided the following requirements are satisfied:

-- a- Enrollment quotas are not filled. - b- The applicant attended a reputable university and obtained a minimum average of 70 in at least 20 transferable credits or, has successfully completed one year of study. - c- The applicant's Baccalaureate qualifies him/her for admission to the University. - d- The applicant satisfies the University admission requirements concerning English proficiency. - e- The Faculty Admissions Committee has evaluated the applicant's qualifications for academic success in scientific and engineering subjects and approved the transfer admission.
+- Admission to the undergraduate program in the Faculty of Engineering is normally restricted to the first year.
+However, in exceptional cases, and with the approval of the Admissions Committee, students transferring from other accredited institutions may be considered for admission on an individual basis provided the following requirements are satisfied: - a.
+Enrollment quotas are not filled. - b.
+The applicant attended a reputable university and obtained a minimum average of 70 in at least 20 transferable credits or, has successfully completed one year of study. - c.
+The applicant satisfies the University admission requirements concerning English proficiency.